cyrusimap/cyrus-imapd/docsrc/imap/reference/faqs/o-deleted-expired-expunged-purged.rst

-Exceptional circumstances aside, when ``immediate`` or ``default`` is the configured ``expunge_mode``, message files are often purged from the filesytem too quickly for anyone to recover.
+Exceptional circumstances aside, when ``immediate`` or ``default`` is the configured ``expunge_mode``, message files are often purged from the filesystem too quickly for anyone to recover.

 ..
 NOTE::

     One such exceptional circumstance is a mailbox with multiple sessions keeping the mailbox open.
-Cyrus IMAP ensures no mailbox records dissappear from underneath an existing open mailbox session.
+Cyrus IMAP ensures no mailbox records disappear from underneath an existing open mailbox session.

 Moved to Trash Folder
 ---------------------